 - Hot and Sour Chicken Soup

 Are you making this soup?
 What kind of barley did you find?
 Feel free to share any adjustments to the recipe or questions in the comments below.
 I love hearing from you!

 - 2 tsp dried thyme

 - 1 pound pearl barley

 - fresh herbs (for garnish), parsley, dill, thyme, tarragon

-- Heat the olive oil in a large stock pot over medium high heat.
+- Heat the olive oil in a large stock pot or dutch oven over medium-high heat.
 Add the chopped vegetables and salt.
-Sweat the vegetables for a 5 minutes, stirring occasionally.
+Sweat the vegetables for 5 minutes, stirring occasionally.

 - Stir in the thyme, bay leaf, whole chicken breasts, rinsed barley*, and black pepper.
 Fill the pot 3/4 full with filtered water and bring to a boil.